python/cpython/Doc/tutorial/index.rst

 interpreter handy for hands-on experience, but all examples are self-contained, so the tutorial can be read off-line as well.

-For a description of standard objects and modules, see the Python Library Reference document.
-The Python Reference Manual gives a more formal definition of the language.
-To write extensions in C or C++, read Extending and Embedding the Python Interpreter and Python/C API Reference.
+For a description of standard objects and modules, see :ref:`library-index`.
+:ref:`reference-index` gives a more formal definition of the language.
+To write extensions in C or C++, read :ref:`extending-index` and :ref:`c-api-index`.
 There are also several books covering Python in depth.

 This tutorial does not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
 Instead, it introduces many of Python's most noteworthy features, and will give you a good idea of the language's flavor and style.
-After reading it, you will be able to read and write Python modules and programs, and you will be ready to learn more about the various Python library modules described in the Python Library Reference.
+After reading it, you will be able to read and write Python modules and programs, and you will be ready to learn more about the various Python library modules described in :ref:`library-index`.

 The :ref:`glossary` is also worth going through.